 Technology is an integral part of our curriculum.
 Each student is equipped with an iPad, and students have the opportunity to interact with technology through a wide range of course work and extra-curricular activities.

-- iPad Program Policies, Procedures and Information Guide
+- Read the Central Catholic iPad Program 2023-2024 Policy, Procedures, and Information Guide

 Science, Technology, Engineering, and Math (STEM) Curriculum and Facilities

 Science, Technology, Engineering, and Math (STEM) initiatives are an integral part of Central Catholic’s curriculum.
 The goal of STEM education at Central is to provide an integrated curriculum where students of all academic levels will be exposed to STEM concepts and gain an understanding of careers in these fields.